Organic chemistry in the first phases of Solar-type protostars: COMETS: GET THE ORGANICS OUT OF THE REFRIGERATOR

-Altogether, based on the coma composition, CHO-bearing molecules constitute $\sim$ 4\% of the volatiles (in number) in cometary ices, hydrocarbons $\sim$2\%, N-bearing $\sim$1\%, and S-bearing $\sim$1.5\%.
+Altogether, based on the coma volatile composition, CHO-bearing molecules constitute $\sim 4$\% of the volatiles (in number) in cometary ices, hydrocarbons $\sim 2$\%, N-bearing $\sim 1$\%, and S-bearing $\sim 1.5$\%.
 Saturated aliphatic and aromatic hydrocarbons are in about equal (namely 44:56) proportion \citep{Schuhmann2019a}.
 A huge fraction of the organic material is in the refractory phase (almost 50\% by weight), in the form of very large macromolecular compounds, analogous to the insoluble organic matter (IOM) found in carbonaceous chondritic meteorites \citep{Fray2016}.
-A large fraction of nitrogen is possibly locked in the ammonium salts \citep{Altwegg2020,Poch2020}.
+The composition and structural properties of the organics captured by ROSINA/DFMS near 67P perihelion resemble to meteoritic soluble organic matter (SOM) \citep{Hanni2022-iCOMcomets}.
+Finally, a large fraction of nitrogen is possibly locked in the ammonium salts \citep{Altwegg2020,Poch2020}.